nicitaacom/ai-chatbot-saas/dev_readme.md

 ## TODO

 implement /feedback and /utm and /auth (google/reg-validate-zerobounce/OTP/lambda-10m-encryption/login&pass/twilio-verify-SMS)<br/>
-and also "Ask AI" so users can find what they want
+and also "Ask AI" so users can find what they want<br/>
+Create a post in skool and discord that SMMA owners can use this at no cost for them

 <br/>